ibm-cloud-docs/speech-to-text/faq-pricing.md

 The {{site.data.keyword.speechtotextfull}} service is available at three pricing plans: Lite, Plus, and Premium.
 The following FAQs provide an overview of the pricing plans.
 For more information, see the {{site.data.keyword.speechtotextshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/speech-to-text){: external} or read the blog [IBM Watson Speech to Text: Cloud Pricing Updates](https://medium.com/@kventurato/ibm-watson-speech-to-text-cloud-pricing-updates-df1adebd4b8c){: external}.

-The Standard plan will continue to be available for purchase for a short time.
-It will continue to be available to existing users of the plan indefinitely.
-For more information, see [Can I continue to use the {{site.data.keyword.speechtotextshort}} Standard plan?](#faq-pricing-standard).
+The Standard plan is no longer available for purchase by new users.
+The Standard plan continues to be available to existing users of the plan indefinitely.
+For more information, see [Can I continue to use the {{site.data.keyword.speechtotextshort}} Standard plan?](#faq-pricing-standard) For new users, read about our new Plus and Premium plans below.
 {: note}

 ## What is the price for using the {{site.data.keyword.speechtotextshort}} Lite plan?